 null

 Sapphires, along with rubies, are in the corundum family of gemstones.
-They are second only to diamonds on the hardness scale, making them perfect for rings and all other kinds of jewellery.
+They are second only to diamonds in terms of hardness, making them perfect for all kinds of jewellery.

-Sapphires are famous for their blue colour, but they're also found in shades of purple, green, yellow, orange, pink, and grey.
-They can also be found in bi-colour or parti-colour varieties, meaning they show more than one colour at one time.
-We have various fancy coloured sapphires in stock.
+Sapphires are found in virtually every colour, and can also be found in bi-colour or parti-colour varieties, meaning they show more than one colour at one time.
+As well as the well-known blue, we have a huge selection of fancy coloured sapphires in stock that you won't find elsewhere.

 Perhaps the most famous blue sapphire is the one that Diana, Princess of Wales, had in her engagement ring, which is now, of course, worn by Catherine, Princess of Wales.
 The colour of this particular sapphire is almost synonymous with blue sapphires, but they can vary hugely in colour from icy greyish blue, cornflower, indigo and blackish blue, and every shade in between.
 And that's just the blues!
 Sapphires are also found in a whole array of colours, many of which we have in stock.